San Francisco, California Therapists

 Not just San Francisco, but the state of California also has a relatively high divorce rate.
 Anywhere from 40 to 50 percent of couples in the U.S. are estimated to divorce, and California is believed to have a higher divorce rate than the national average, at around 60 percent.

 All these statistics can seem bleak, but there are mental health resources available in San Francisco.
-These resources include state and local non-profits who help people struggling with addiction, mental health disorders, and homelessness.
-There are also counselors who can help people who deal with stress from issues common in the area, such as high-stress work environments and relationship difficulties.
+These resources include state and local non-profits that help people struggling with addiction, mental health disorders, and homelessness.
+Some counselors can help people who deal with stress from issues common in the area, such as high-stress work environments and relationship difficulties.

 Mental Health Resources in San Francisco

-Along with these primarily non-profit organizations, there are many private and individual therapists, psychiatrists and psychologists who work in San Francisco.
-In fact, San Francisco has more therapists and licensed mental health care providers than most other places in the U.S. With so many options available, it can be helpful to narrow it down based on areas of specialties.
+Along with these primarily non-profit organizations, many private and individual therapists, psychiatrists, and psychologists work in San Francisco.
+San Francisco has more therapists and licensed mental health care providers than most other places in the U.S. With so many options available, it can be helpful to narrow it down based on areas of specialties.
 Most specialties in terms of therapy and mental health are represented in San Francisco and the Bay Area.